jnsougata/disfix/README.md

         print('------')

 bot = MyBot()
-# here you can pass in both command cog and slash cog
+# here you can pass in both command cog and slash cog extension
 bot.load_extension('your_extension_name')
 bot.run('YOUR_TOKEN')
 ```